 We are committed to protecting the human-animal bond that is so vital to the livelihood of pets and the people who love them.
-Leading with compassion, kindness, and no judgements, we seek out and assist the pets and people that need it the most.
+Leading with compassion, kindness, and no judgements, we seek out and assist the pets and people that need it the most."

-Veterinarians and vet techs, join the Project Street Vet team
+Join the Project Street Vet team.

 If you’re a veterinarian or vet tech based in San Diego or Los Angeles and want to help, please apply to be a Project Street Vet volunteer.
 You’ll be supplied with medical kits in order to provide free, on-the-ground care to the pets of people experiencing homelessness in your community – thanks to the support from Fetch and other big-hearted pet parents like you.Apply now